Last Updated on March 30, 2021

 In general, choices are split between inpatient, in which a person is formally admitted into a facility for a month or more, or outpatient, in which the patient goes to a facility during the day, but returns home at night.
 Rehabilitation facilities can be quite costly.
 In 2014, the National Institute on Drug Abuse reported $7,500 per month at the low end, with a high of $80,000 at luxury facilities.
 The average cost of inpatient rehabilitation was $18,000 per month.
 And again, success is not a given.
 Most of us are aware of friends or acquaintances who have been in and out of rehab.
 Imagine spending $100,000 or more—and still not solving the problem.

 It’s time to rethink conventional wisdom, and come up with new strategies for dealing with alcohol use disorder.
 For most people—those without accompanying serious psychiatric problems requiring inpatient care—our method encourages people to remain in their homes, and doesn’t require time off from work, or separation from friends and family.
-For as little as $9 per day, you can receive evidence-based care that is convenient and effective.
+For less than $12 per day, you can receive evidence-based care that is convenient and effective.

 And to clarify: our method isn’t for everyone, but it has been proven to help many people.
 Our company is a young one, founded in 2016, but we are showing a success rate of roughly 60% for members.